SixteenThousand/Yona/README.md

 ## Getting Started

 Yona is written in bash version 5.2.
 It is not guaranteed to work on older versions of bash.
-It also requires `grep` (a GNU coreutil).
+It also requires grep (a GNU coreutil) and jq (<https://jqlang.github.io/jq/>) for parsing package.json files.

-So, all in all, yona should work on most Linux systems.

-To install yona, clone this repo and run `sudo make install`.
+To install yona, clone this repo and run `make install` you will need to enter your system password to complete the installation.

 ## Usage